JoshJHaines/clothes-size/README.md

 - [ ] 3.  setup a GET route to retreieve item by name
 - [ ] 4. set a POST route to create a product and give it an ID
 - [ ] 5. set a PUT route to update a product by ID
+- [ ] 6. set a DELETE route to delete a product by ID